-- Applicable to all new multi-family housing consisting of four or more dwelling units per building built for first occupancy after March 13, 1991. - If applicable, applicant must state in the AHFA which safe harbor will be used to demonstrate compliance with the Act's design and construction requirements.
+- Applicable to all new multi-family housing consisting of four or more dwelling units per building built for first occupancy after March 13, 1991. - Applicant must state in the DCFF which safe harbor will be used to demonstrate compliance with the Act's design and construction requirements.
+The safe harbor for 504 is determined separately.